Beth-Anath: Bi'ina

 Bi'ina in the Beit HaKerem Valley which divides Upper Galilee from the Lower Galilee was suggested by Ze'ev Safrai as being the biblical Beth-Anath, a view that had been established long before him, by a host of archaeologists and historical geographers: W.F.
 Albright, (1921/1922: 19–20); Neubauer (1868: 235–ff.); Abel (1928, pp. 409–415; 1938: 266); Alt (PJB 22, 1926, pp. 55–ff.; 24, 1928, p.
 87); Saarisalo ("Boundary", p.
 189); Rafael Frankel, et al. (2001:136); Aviam (2004:53); Reeg (1989:72–73).
 The site dates back to the Iron Age.
 Initially, Albright thought that Beth-Anath might be Tell Belat, but later changed his mind for the site at Bi'ina (Dayr al Ba'ana), based on the name given for the village in the Jerusalem Talmud (Orlah 3:7), and which more closely resembles the site's present name.

 Albright conjectured that the ancient site of Beth-Anath was probably situated at the mound of Jelamet el-Bi'ina, less than a mile southeast of the present site of Bi'ina, a place surrounded by fertile fields.
 The word jelameh, meaning "hill" or "mound," is sometimes employed instead of tell.
 Israeli archaeologist Yoram Tsafrir remained undecided where to place Beth-anath, saying that it could have either been where is now Bi'ina, or where is now Bu'eine.

 Bu'eine Nujeidat

 Tsafrir et al. suggested that Beth-Anath could be at Bu'eine Nujeidat, or Bi'ina.

+Dephne

+A 4th-century CE Greek Diocletianic boundary stone from the First Tetrarchy, found during ploughing c.
+0.5 km west of modern Kibbutz Dafna in the Upper Hula Valley (the ancient Daphne district at the springs of the “Little Jordan,” just southwest of Tel Dan), records the boundaries of two villages, explicitly naming Beth Anath (Βηθθ Ἀνάθης) together with a second “Beth–” toponym (read as Beth Achon?).
+On this basis, Johannes Heinrichs argued that Beth Anath should be sought in the Daphne region of the northern Hula/Upper Jordan Valley, near the Jordan headwaters, rather than at more southerly or purely assonance-based proposals, and noted that such a placement is compatible with (i) the Naphtali setting implied by the biblical attestations, and (ii) the Ptolemaic-period Bait Anata of the Zenon archive, understood as an estate taking its Semitic name from a nearby village in the same general area.